fkohlgrueber/fkohlgrueber.github.io/_posts/2021-01-09-data-handling-part-1.md

 - **Data safety**: Data should be kept.
 Hardware failure should not lead to data loss.
 Permanent deletion of data should only possible when it's *very* clear that this is the user's intention.
 The default should be to never permanently delete data.
 - **Data security**: The user's data should only be accessible to them and people they've shared it with.
 - **Universal access to data**: The user's data should always be available to them.
-You can't access all of your 4TB personal data folder on your smartphone when you're not connected to other devices of course, but data should be availalbe as long as that's technically possible.
+You can't access all of your 4TB personal data folder on your smartphone when you're not connected to other devices of course, but data should be available as long as that's technically possible.
 - **Minimal setup effort**: Setup and configuration effort should be as low as possible.
 It shouldn't require more than logging into an account or pairing two devices.
 - **Minimal maintenance effort**: I initially wanted to write no maintenance effort, but that's simply not possible.
 Even when using the all-in-one iCloud solution, you still have to accept condition and pricing updates.
 Nevertheless, the maintenance effort for a user should be as low as possible.
 Most importantly, there shouldn't be active maintenance required.
 Getting notified that the hard drive in your NAS needs to be changed is much better than having to actively check once a month.